Skip to main content

 My journey to transplant began just following my 40th birthday.
 My husband and I were high school sweet hearts and had been married for 20 years.
 Our daughters were 9 and 15 and were both doing well.
 My husband and I both had jobs that we loved.
 For the first time, I really felt that life was perfect.

 I had just one small problem: for about a month I had noticed that my hands and feet were constantly itchy.
-I didn't think much of it, in fact I just ignored it but when I began waking up in the night itchy all over I knew I had to see my Dr. I just thought that I had an allergy to something, but when I went in to see him he ordered a blood test.
+I didn't think much of it, in fact I just ignored it but when I began waking up in the night itchy all over I knew I had to see my doctor.
+I just thought that I had an allergy to something, but when I went in to see him he ordered a blood test.
 He called me the next day and told me that I needed to come in immediately, something was very wrong.
-Turns out I had a rare auto-immune liver disease called Primary Billiary Cirrhosis.
+Turns out I had a rare auto-immune liver disease called Primary Biliary Cirrhosis.
 He said there was no cure and no treatment for this disease and that eventually it would completely destroy my liver.
 They would monitor my blood levels and once I had about one year to live, I would be placed on the waiting list for a life-saving liver transplant.

 My husband and I were shocked and for a short time we thought they had made a mistake in the diagnosis.
 I had always been completely healthy.
 I had never been able to drink alcohol as it always made me sick.
 I lived a very healthy life style, jogging every morning before work.
 We soon discovered it was not a mistake as I became sicker and had to start giving up things in my life that I loved—like working and running.